 The Thanksgiving holiday weekend routinely hits a lull in regards to engagement

-Christmas and New Year’s present similar patterns, but it is possible engagement trends skew based on the day of the week these holidays fall.
+Christmas and New Year’s present challenges too, but it is possible that engagement trends skew based on the day of the week these holidays fall each year.
 Since that day is Saturday this year (2021), one can expect a considerable drop in engagement in the days leading up to Christmas and New Year’s, as well as immediately after the holidays.

-During the holidays, when inboxes are even more cluttered than usual, email design is critical.
-Subject lines and preheaders need to be catchy and inviting, and adhere to recommended character counts.
-Calls to action should be easy to find (and click), using text links or buttons—no images.
-Be sure to render test across multiple browsers and email service providers to avoid display issues.
-The way to achieve true segmentation is by working with a high-quality email list
+One way to standout during the holidays, when inboxes are even more cluttered than usual, is with creative and engaging email design.
+Subject lines and preheaders need to be catchy and inviting and adhere to recommended character counts.
+Calls to action should be easy to find (and click), using text links or buttons.

+Also, be sure to render tests across multiple browsers and email service providers to avoid display issues.
+The best way to achieve true segmentation is by working with a high-quality email list.

 Designing for mobile ensures that busy physicians can effectively read your email at their leisure, whether after Thanksgiving dinner or on the plane ride home after Christmas.
 Render testing is especially important for mobile, as a poorly formatted email is likely to be deleted in seconds and could lead to an unsubscribe.